 In April 2011, Avery filed a wrongful conviction lawsuit in U.S. District Court in Milwaukee.
 During the civil lawsuit, both of the inmates who testified at trial recanted their trial testimony.

 The Wisconsin Claims Board awarded Avery $25,000 in compensation in December 2012.
+In June 2015, a jury hearing hte federal suit awarded Avery $1 million in damages.

 – Maurice Possley